phajy/Sesto2024/presentation/ajy-sesto-2024.typ

   - `Gradus.jl` allows us to work with any metric and geometry
   - Consider the "deformation" parameters that quantify departures from the Kerr metric (Johannsen 2013; Johannsen & Psaltis 2010)
   - We don't need any analytic calculations -- we just feed in the metric
-  - Can allow arbitrary combinations of deformation parameters not limited to varying one at a time ]
+  // - Can allow arbitrary combinations of deformation parameters not limited to varying one at a time
+  - Can now investigate deformation parameters without any extra work ]

+#slide[
+  == Johannsen-Psaltis metric, deformation parameter $epsilon$

+  #figure(
+    image("jp_disc.svg", height: 85%),
+  )
+]

+#slide[
+  == Important caveat -- degeneracy between $a$ and $epsilon$

+  #side-by-side(columns: (2fr, 3fr))[
+    // - Significant degeneracy between the spin and deformation parameter
+    - Different $(a, epsilon)$ pairs produce _identical_ line profiles (same ISCO)
+    - We can build on the work of, e.g., Tripathi+19, 21; Abdikamalov+20, Jiang+22 to model thick discs, self-consistently illuminated, in any spacetime
+    // - It is important that the disc illumination be calculated _self-consistently_ with the spacetime geometry
+    // - Timing might be able to break this degeneracy ][
+    #figure(
+      image("jp_disc_a_eps_contours.svg", width: 100%),
+    )
+  ]
+]

 // Slide 13
-#slide[
+// #slide[
-  == Results
+  // == Future work

-  - We can build on the work of, e.g., Tripathi et al. (2019, 2021), Abdikamalov et al. (2020), Jiang et al. (2022)
-  - Can have thick disc, self-consistently illuminated, with any spacetime
-  - Will extend to arbitrary corona geometry

-  // would be nice to show some confidence contours of two deformation parameters :)
-  // could note that a major constraint here is the isco which is deformation parameter dependent too
-  // note the tarnopolska paper in prep about self-consistent thick discs with deformation parameters ]

-// describe how line profiles change with deformation parameters
+  // - _XRISM_ narrow absorption and emission lines
+  // - _HEX-P_ will be perfect for broad-band spectroscopy
+// ]

 // Slide 14
 // #polylux-slide[